joefazz/react-native-web-starter/README.md

 It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) so you can run `yarn web` in order to start up the development web server with all the hot reloading goodness you've come to expect.

 It has then been integrated with [Create React Native App](https://github.com/react-community/create-react-native-app) and running `yarn ios` or `yarn android` will start the Expo packager.
-(You can also run the project from the Expo XDE program).
+You can also run the project from the Expo XDE program.

 ### Get Started
 Clone the branch with the starting point you want and just rename the project, set a new upstream and you're good to go. 🙂